This page is just a list of random things that I think are cool

 Grant Morrison - Another master of the genre and more importantly a Glaswegian.
 I first read his Zoids comic strip when I was 7 or 8 and Zenith a few years later.
 He is well known for fucked-up weird shit like the Invisibles as well as great runs on New X-Men and All-Star Superman His website

 Zenith - Probably my favourite Morrison strip.
 Out of print due to legal wrangles.
 It's about an '80s popstar with super-powers who becomes embroiled in some sort of cosmic battle against evil while maintaining his status as a total prick.
 Hunt it down.
+2017 note - Zenith is now back in print so should be much easier to find

 All Star Superman Beautiful version of Superman with fellow Glaswegian artist dude Frank Quietly